In this edition

 Tropical, with a rainy season from May to November.

 Coastal peninsula with rainforests — Caribbean beaches, Pacific coast, cloud forests, seventy percent protected territory.
+One of only two maritime regions of the Republic (with Oriente Moderno): it has genuine sea coasts, small-boat fisheries, and a stake in maritime law.

 Economy